MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 I personally handcrafted the dial for this watch.
 To start, the dial was coated with a pearl-white lacquer as its foundation.
 The dot indices were painted with acrylic paint, applied using stencils and an airbrush.
 Additionally, the chapter ring, text, and logo were all manually pad-printed.
 After all these processes, I assembled the watch within a stainless steel case with an automatic movement.

-I will be producing only **five** Alpha watches, and each one will have its own unique number.
+Since I'm mostly producing them manually, Alpha will have a limited release of only **ten (10)** watches, each one numbered.

 ### Specifications
 - Case: Stainless steel with screw down crown and engraved case back